 A potable supply of water must be provided in all food premises as required by European Communities (Hygiene of Foodstuffs) Regulations 2006.
 A potable water supply means a water supply that is suitable for drinking purposes or for use in connection with food or food equipment, regardless of whether it is supplied from a Public Supply, Group Scheme or Private well source.
 The suitability of a water supply for this purpose is set out in the standards required by Council Directive 98/83/EC on the quality of water intended for human consumption.

 It is the responsibility of the food business/childcare operator to ensure that food prepared and/ or served in their premises does not put the health of the public at risk.
 Whilst the precautions below outline some of the ways that this can be avoided ultimately food business operators need to assess the risk in their own food premises and in so doing may need to decide to reduce or cease trading for the duration of the disruption to the water supply.

 HSE Environmental Health Officers will work with and provide advice to food business and childcare operators in any affected areas in this regard.

 Ensure that all water used for food preparation and consumption is from a supply that is from an approved and safe source.
 Disused private wells should not be used until the water has been tested and deemed satisfactory

 - Emergency water supplies may be provided through tankers in some affected areas.

 - When availing of Emergency Water supplies people are asked to bring their own containers for water collection.
-It is important to ensure your water container is clean before it is filled.
+It is important to ensure your water container is a food grade container and is clean before it is filled.
 A sanitizer can be used to clean containers.
 Please follow manufacturer’s instructions.